keyflight/NFT-Metadata-Standard-CIP/nftMetaStandard.md

 This structure really just defines the basis.
 New properties and standards can be defined later on for varies uses cases.
 That's why there is an "other properties" tag.

-The retrieval of the metadata should be the the same for all however.
+The retrieval of the metadata should be the same for all however.

 ### Retrieve valid metadata for a specific token